shrikant-ror/TempJava/README.md

 ## What is Spring Actuator?
 What are its advantages?
 An actuator is an additional feature of Spring that helps you to monitor and manage your application when you push it to production.
 These actuators include auditing, health, CPU usage, HTTP hits, and metric gathering, and many more that are automatically applied to your application.

+Spring Actuator is a cool feature of Spring Boot with the help of which you can see what is happening inside a running application.
+So, whenever you want to debug your application, and need to analyze the logs you need to understand what is happening in the application right?
+In such a scenario, the Spring Actuator provides easy access to features such as identifying beans, CPU usage, etc. The Spring Actuator provides a very easy way to access the production-ready REST points and fetch all kinds of information from the web.
+These points are secured using Spring Security’s content negotiation strategy.

 ## How to enable Actuator in Spring boot application?
 To enable the spring actuator feature, we need to add the dependency of “spring-boot-starter-actuator” in pom.xml.